 Tips for riding

-Masks are required when you ride with us.
+Masks are still required on board trains and inside of subway stations.
 If you need one, ask at a subway station booth or look for mask dispensers on buses.

 Waiting for your train

 Stand back from the platform edge, especially when trains are entering and leaving the station.

 Don’t go onto the tracks for any reason.
 If you drop something on the tracks, leave it and let an MTA employee know.
 We’ll do our best to help retrieve it.

 Board at the center of the train if you’re using a personal mobility device or traveling with a stroller.
 The conductor is usually at the center of the train, making it easier to get attention in case of problem.

 Boarding and riding

 Let others exit the train before you board.
 Stand to the side of the doors before you board, not in front of them.